2022 FIFA World Cup knockout stage: England vs France

 The teams had previously met 31 times, with 17 wins for England, nine wins for France and five draws.
 Two of these meetings took place during the World Cup, with England winning on both occasions: they defeated France 2–0 in the 1966 group stage and 3–1 in the 1982 first group stage.
 The sides most recently met in a friendly in June 2017, with France winning 3–2.

 Aurélien Tchouaméni opened the scoring for France in the 17th minute, with a shot from outside the penalty area to the left corner which beat England goalkeeper Jordan Pickford diving down to his right.
 Several pundits questioned the goal because England's Bukayo Saka had been brought to the ground, allowing France to win possession, in the build-up to the opener.
 Some claimed it was a clear foul, while others, including British journalists, thought the contact was not clear enough for the VAR to overturn the on-pitch decision.
 Early in the second half, England were awarded a penalty after Tchouaméni fouled Saka inside the area.
 Harry Kane scored from the spot against his club teammate Hugo Lloris, shooting to the left, which put Kane level with Wayne Rooney as England's all-time top scorer at 53 goals.
 Just moments after seeing his volley saved by Pickford, Olivier Giroud, who himself entered the match as France's all-time top scorer, also scored his 53rd international goal twelve minutes from time, with a header to the left of the net after a cross from Antoine Griezmann.
 In the 84th minute, the VAR awarded England a second penalty after English substitute Mason Mount was seen being pushed over in the area by Théo Hernandez.
-Kane again took the spot kick but this time shot over the bar, as France held on to win 2–1 and progress to the last four, while England were eliminated in the World Cup quarter-finals for a record seventh time.
+Kane again took the spot-kick but this time his shot blazed over the bar, as France held on to win 2–1 and progress to the last four, while England were eliminated in the World Cup quarter-finals for a record seventh time.

 France became the first reigning world champions to reach the World Cup semi-finals since Brazil in 1998, whom France would beat in that year's final.
 France's passage to the semi-finals along with Croatia's, the side they defeated in the 2018 final, marked the first time that both teams from a World Cup final reached the last four of the subsequent tournament since Argentina and West Germany in 1990.

-The referee Wilton Sampaio had received criticism from many England fans, even resulting in the Wikipedia page for the referee as saying that he was called "A Brazillian Cheat"."
+The referee Wilton Sampaio had received criticism from many England fans, even resulting in the Wikipedia page for the referee as saying that he was called "A Brazilian Cheat"."